 But why bother with multiple languages at all?
 Well, the answer is that not every code has the same advantages and disadvantages.
 Code, in and of itself, is little more than a string of instructions for a computer to follow.
 This means that most programming languages can be used to perform most programming tasks.
 That said, some codes are easier to work with for specific tasks, such as those associated with client-side or server-side web development.

 So, what’s the best language for web development?
 Whichever best fits your current needs.
-Here are a few of the most popular options:
+Here are a few of the most popular programming languages:

 This language is supported across all major platforms and browsers, but more than that, HTML5 is the coding backbone of the entire web.
 Currently, ~80% of the world’s websites use HTML5.
 Pages built on HTML5 are compatible across most devices, making it probably the most useful front-end coding language you can learn.